 No-fault divorce forms are usually available online on state government’s websites, through the legal department or legal firms.
 The form could also provide you instructions on drafting a written petition, which you would later submit in the court.

-4. Consider hiring an attorney
+4. Consider not hiring an attorney

 5. Determine separation preferences

 Consider the terms for the separation of money, assets, and custody of children before writing the final petition.
 Being clear on what you want to retain and what you are okay to forfeit can prepare you better for challenges or objections raised by your spouse.
 It may also make the legal proceedings go faster.
 Mediation is a great tool to give couples the power to make their own decisions in their divorce process.

 6. File the no-fault divorce petition